zy-gdou/rotating-tank-experiment/README.md

 <img src="https://github.com/zy-gdou/rotating-tank-experiment/blob/385a69e7659770761996ae03dda59c8295bc769b/for_grid_gen/4oclock.png" width=50% height=50%>

 This image can be used by "genXYgrid_vect.m" to create a gird file for a specific geometry configuration.
 The grid file is named as "N?.mat" with "?" standing for the horizontal grid resolution(default value 500).
-A grid file must be generated before runing the code and it is saved in the same directory as "genXYgrid_vect.m".
+It must be generated before runing the code and is saved in the same directory as "genXYgrid_vect.m".

-The square domain occupied by the tank is discretized as horizontal Cartesian grid.
+A square domain occupied by the tank is discretized as horizontal Cartesian grid.
 Only the region inside the tank is modeled.
 "genXYgrid_vect.m" defines the boundary points(the points located at the side wall of the tank), ghost points(points dropping outside of the tank with  a distance of 1 dx to the neighouring boundary points, where dx is the grid size), and inside points(points dropping inside the tank which are the major part of the total node population).
 This classification is useful to implement the boundary conditions.
 Two boundary conditions (no-slip and free-slip) can be applied the lateral boundaries(side wall of the cylindrical tank and 3 sides of the barrier) using one of the schemes in the review paper by E, Weinan & Liu, Guoqiang 1996(Journal of Computational Physics).

 'sweep_run.m' defines the parameter space we are going to survey.
 The key parameters are: